tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 | **$ts** | **DateTime** | Event timestamp |
 | **$esn** | **String** | Event source name |

+* Event timestamp

-By default, event timestamp value is provided by the event source: for example, events coming from an IoT Hub would have their enqueued time as a timestamp.
-However, this behavior can be changed in event source configuration by specifying one of the event properties to be used as a timestamp.
-For more information, see [Create a Time Series Insights event source](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-add-event-source).
+    By default, an event timestamp value is provided by the event source.
+For example, events coming from an IoT hub would have their enqueued time as a timestamp.

+    Customers can modify this behavior by configuring another event property instead.
+Custom timestamp properties can be specified in [Event Hubs](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-how-to-add-an-event-source-eventhub#add-a-new-event-source) and [IoT Hubs](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-how-to-add-an-event-source-iothub#add-a-new-event-source).

+* Event source name

-Event source name is the display name of the event source from which Time Series Insights has received the event.
-It is associated with a particular event at the ingress time of the event and stays unchanged for the lifetime of the event.
-When the name is changed in the event source configuration, already processed events carry the old name, and new events carry the new name.
+    The *event source name* is the name displayed for the event source from which Time Series Insights has received the event.
+Event source names are associated with a particular event at ingress time.

+    > [!IMPORTANT]
+    > * Event source names remain unchanged for the lifetime of the event.
+    > * If the name of an event source is modified: existing events will carry the old event source name.
+New events will carry the new event source name.

 ### Event types

 Custom event properties are uniquely identified and referenced in query expressions by name and type.
 An event can have more than one property with the same name and different types.
 Properties with the same name but different types might result from ingress type splitting.

-An event property value of string type can be stored as a property with a different type in the following cases:
+An event property value of **String** type can be stored as a property with a different type in the following cases:

-* If **String** value is a valid **Double** value, then it is stored both as **Double** and **String**.
+* If a **String** value is a valid **Double** value, then it is stored both as **Double** and **String**.
-* If **String** value is a valid **DateTime** value, then it is stored as **DateTime** only.
+* If a **String** value is a valid **DateTime** value, then it is stored as **DateTime** only.

+The Query API converts empty **Strings** literals (`""`) to `null` in the output.

 Time Series Insights has limited support for the following values within the **Double** type: `Double.NaN`, `Double.PositiveInfinity`, and `Double.NegativeInfinity`.
 These values are converted to `null` during ingress, but if query evaluation produces one of these values, the value is evaluated and serialized as a **String** in response.

-You can pass these values as strings for ingress, so in query expressions these values should be also passed as strings.
+You can pass these values as **Strings** for ingress, so in query expressions these values should be also passed as **Strings**.
-The Query API converts empty string literals to `null` in the output.

-**Event schema** describes properties of an event.
+*Event schemas* describe the properties of an event.
+An event schema contains the name of an event source and the ordered set of properties for the event.
 Different events can have different schemas or share the same schema.
-Schema contains the name of the event source and ordered set of properties for the event.

 ## Scalar expressions